 - When finished, pull cake out of the oven and cool for about 10 minutes.
 Then turn onto a wire rack.
 Using a toothpick, poke holes around the sides and top of loaf.
 Brush the sides and top with glaze.
 Be sure to soak your pound cake well.
 Allow to cool for another hour.

 - Cake can be covered or wrapped tightly and kept at room temperature for up to 5 days.
-Best served after 24 hours.
+Serve it with Locally Seasoned Blueberry Lemon Chutney with Sumac & Chili!
+Best after 24 hours.
 This recipe doubles very easily.
 Simply add 4 to 6 minutes to your baking time.